Introduction | Types of Monism

 - Reductive Physicalism, which asserts that all mental states and properties will eventually be explained by scientific accounts of physiological processes and states, has been the most popular form during the 20th Century.
 There are three main types:

-- Behaviourism, which holds that mental states are just descriptions of observable behaviour.
+- Behaviourism, which holds that mental states are just descriptions of observable behavior.

 - Type Identity Theory, which holds that specific mental states are identical to specific physical internal states of the brain.